Doctor Faustus Lights the Lights

 Doctor Faustus Lights the Lights (1938) is a libretto for an opera by the American modernist playwright and poet Gertrude Stein.
-The text has become a rite of passage for avant-garde theatre artists from the United States: La MaMa Experimental Theatre Club, Judson Poets' Group, The Living Theatre, Richard Foreman, Robert Wilson, and The Wooster Group have all produced the piece.
+The text has become a rite of passage for avant-garde theatre artists from the United States: La MaMa Experimental Theatre Club, Judson Poets' Theater, The Living Theatre, Richard Foreman, Robert Wilson, and The Wooster Group have all produced the piece.

 Background

 Stein wrote the piece during what critics often refer to as the final or narrative period of her playwriting career.
 From 1932 onwards, she had begun to rediscover and reintegrate stories into her dramatic writing, an element hitherto she had worked to exclude.
 In a letter to Carl Van Vechten, Stein identified her work on this piece as a breakthrough: "I have been struggling with this problem of dramatic narrative and in Doctor Faustus Lights the Lights I think I got it."
 Despite her newfound use for narrative, Stein did not, as scholar Betsy Alayne Ryan states, "leap foolishly into ordinary comprehensibility."

 Lord Berners had adapted Stein's play They must.
 Be wedded.
 To their wife.
 (1931) into his choral ballet A Wedding Bouquet (1937), and he commissioned a new text from her, intending to compose the music himself.
 She wrote Doctor Faustus Lights the Lights for Berners in 1938, but he was unable to write the score.
 In 1949 Virgil Thomson considered writing the music, but he was dissuaded by Alice B. Toklas, then Stein's literary executor.